 About Sascha Schubert

-Sascha helps his clients devise winning strategies in complex European Commission and multi-jurisdictional antitrust proceedings.
-Based in Brussels, he has over 15 years’ experience advising on EU and international merger control and conduct investigations.
+Sascha helps his clients to successfully navigate complex European Commission and multi-jurisdictional antitrust proceedings.
+He heads our firm’s Brussels antitrust group and has over 15 years’ experience advising on EU and international merger control and conduct investigations.

 As co-head of the firm’s global Merger Control Skills group, Sascha is on top of the latest developments worldwide and their impact on deal planning and execution.